Can I see the Northern Lights in Autumn?

 Lunch can be organised through the hotel, otherwise head to the local restaurant and supermarket.

-All prices listed are per person and based on Director's Choice hotel categories.
+All prices listed are per person sharing a room.

 Read about the weather and the Northern Lights viewing in Autumn in Northern Norway.